itan-s/Prediction-of-Product-Sales/README.md

 | R^2 | 0.94  |  0.55    |

 Notes:
-*The random forest regression model has high variance (overfit) and is unsuitable for deployment.
+- The random forest regression model has high variance (overfit) and is unsuitable for deployment.
-*Moreover, the linear regression model created earlier even has higher R^2 than this random forest model.
+- Moreover, the linear regression model created earlier even has higher R^2 than this random forest model.
-*The random forest model needs optimization.
+- The random forest model needs optimization.

+### Model 3: Tuned Random Forest Model

 Performance: (Tuned Parameters)

 |     | Training Evaluation   | Testing Evaluation  |